Vaccine misinformation: Vaccine components contain forbidden additives

 Anti-vaxxers emphasize that the components in vaccines such as thiomersal and aluminum are capable for causing health hazards.
 Thiomersal is a harmless component in vaccines which is used to maintain its sterility, and there are no known adverse effects due to it.
 Aluminium is included in the vaccine as an adjuvant, and it has low toxicity even in large amounts.
 Formaldehyde included in some vaccines is in negligibly low quantities and it is harmless.
 Narratives that COVID-19 vaccines contain haram products were circulated in Muslim communities.

 Vaccines are part of a governmental/pharmaceutical conspiracy

 The Big Pharma conspiracy theory, that pharmaceutical companies operate for sinister purposes and against the public good, has been used in the context of vaccination.
+The theory states that vaccines have unusual substances in them and that they are only made for an increase in profit.

 Vaccine preventable diseases are harmless

 There is a common misconception that vaccine-preventable diseases such as measles are harmless.
 However, measles remains a serious disease, and can cause severe complications or even death.
 Vaccination is the only way to protect against measles.